nimblemachines/muforth/README.md

 Its implementation is no longer the point.
-Its sole reason for existing is to be a cross/meta/target-compiler for _other_ Forths, and their implementations are in no way tied to muforth's.
+Its sole reason for existing is to be a cross/meta/target-compiler for _other_ Forths, and their implementations are in no way tied to muforth’s.

 It’s [BSD
 licensed](https://github.com/nimblemachines/muforth/blob/master/LICENSE), so do